 When I bought my first home in Southern California, I was house poor for a long time.
-Don’t get me wrong, I got extremely lucky to be able to buy at the time that I did.
+Don’t get me wrong, and I got extremely lucky to buy at the time that I did.
 But it was a struggle to keep up with the costs of housing and the rest of my bills, especially in year two when the property taxes skyrocketed.

-I did get through the period of being house poor though, and I have some tips to not only help you avoid it if possible, but get through it as well.
+I did get through the period of being house poor, and I have some tips to not only help you avoid it if possible but get through it as well.

 What Does House Poor Mean?

-Being house poor means that after you pay your mortgage, taxes, insurance, and anything else that you need to pay to maintain the home that you bought, you don’t have much money left over for anything else.
-You can’t say you’re poor though, because property ownership is a staple of the middle class, and most of your money is going towards improving your net worth.
+Being house poor means that after you pay your mortgage, taxes, insurance, and anything else you need to pay to maintain the home you bought, you don’t have much money left over for anything else.
+You can’t say you’re poor, though, because property ownership is a staple of the middle class, and most of your money is going towards improving your net worth.

 Why Do People Become House Poor?

-With property values being what they are, it’s tough to not spend all your money on a house.
-It’s hard to become a property owner without being house poor.
-I’ve done it twice – the first time in California when I could barely keep up with all my bills, and the second time more recently in Pennsylvania, when I spent all my savings to buy a house in cash.
+With property values being what they are, it’s tough not to spend all your money on the house.
+It’s hard to become a property owner without being house-poor.
+I’ve done it twice – the first time in California when I could barely keep up with all my bills, and the second time more recently in Pennsylvania, when I spent all my savings on buying a house in cash.

 How Can you Avoid Becoming House Poor?

 There are a few things you can do to avoid becoming house poor during the home buying process.
 Finding a great realtor, exploring your loan options, being realistic about what you can afford, and ensuring that you are well prepared to buy are all great ways to avoid that house poor feeling.

 Finding the Right Realtor